Best SOP Software in 2026: 10 Tools Honestly Compared

 Solid templates for onboarding content

 Honest limitation: Trainual does not have AI-assisted SOP creation, visual process capture, or an all-in-one knowledge base.
 It is primarily a training tool, not a full operational documentation platform.
-At $249/month, you are paying significantly more than Waybook for a narrower feature set.
+Trainual doesn't publish pricing, so you won't know the real cost until after you've booked a demo.
 Teams that outgrow basic training flows find they still need a separate system for their operational SOPs and knowledge base.

 See how Waybook compares to Trainual